ajstimson/wordpress-portfolio/web-application-demo/readme.md

 # Woodfold Elevator Gate Configurator tool

 This is a product configurator tool I built for Woodfold in 2019.
+I shepherded this project from discovery sessions with several stakeholders, through drafting functional specifications, wireframes, design mock-ups and implementation.

+The project constraints were as follows:

-Initially, the client required support for legacy browsers (IE9), so the JavaScript files could not use ES5 syntax - which is why the code is written in ES3.
+-   The client required support for legacy browsers (IE9), so the JavaScript files could not use ES5 syntax - which is why the code is written in ES3.
+-   They required the application to be built using their existing WordPress site.
+-   They wanted the tool to be independent of most plugins, to avoid future conflicts with other plugins.

 The application is built using